Note: Updated and republished on Sept. 26, 2018, for the season premiere of Empire.

 8 reasons why Empire was made for binge-watching

-It's home-grown: Booker T. alum Wendy Calhoun is a co-executive producer for the hot, hotter, hottest show.
+It's home-grown: Booker T. alum Wendy Calhoun was a co-executive producer for the hot, hotter, hottest show during its first season.
 She had to have in on this show, she said, and is grateful for its wild success and cheers on any other comers.
 "Why can't we all share this," she asks.
 "There's plenty of viewers and stories to go around."

 Speaking of Jamal: Jussie Smollett is an honest-to-goodness double threat.
 Acting is the family business, but he's been playing music for years.
 His role as Jamal allows him to do both.
 The season was only half over before he had signed a record deal.

-Genre-skipping music: The soundtrack bowed at No. 1 when it was released last week.
+Genre-skipping music: The first soundtrack bowed at No. 1 when it was released.
 For those who have watched, it's like an all-around sensory experience in which the scenes that go with the music just tumble around your brain.
-Timbaland oversees all the music and collaborator Jim Beanz writes most of it.
+Timbaland was head of the music in the first season and collaborator Jim Beanz wrote most of it.
 Some of it is horrifically bad, but oh, so good.
 Case in point: "Drip Drop."

-Easy access: Jussie Smollett and Bryshere Gray, who plays younger brother Hakeem on the show, are off on a whirlwind tour across the country to sign CDs and meet and greet.
-They'll be at Dallas' Hard Rock Café on Tuesday.
+Easy access: Jussie Smollett and Bryshere Gray, who plays younger brother Hakeem on the show, went off on a whirlwind tour across the country to sign CDs and meet and greet for the first season.
+They even came to Dallas' Hard Rock Café.
 The writers, cast, maybe even the head caterer - and me - live-tweet the show and are active all over social media platforms.
 Empire lets you look into Cookie's closet; try to win a walk-on role; and download its music.
 Best of all, the actors seem to be having just as much fun as the viewers.